transcriptaze/sn-vcv/documentation/sn-lfox.md

 Basic patch to demonstrate the operation of stacked _sn-lfox_ modules.

-The patch basically stacks an _sn-lfo_ module and two _sn-lfox_ expanders..
+Replaces the independent LFOs in the basic _sn-lfo_ patch with an _sn-lfo_ module and two stacked _sn-lfox_ expanders for a slightly different effect.Oddly ambient'ish in a way .. maybe with some reverb ..

 _Requires_:
 1. _Fundamental_ modules